-Enlightened and inspired, we are introducing a new category to the 2021 International Mobile Film Festival in San Diego.
+Enlightened and inspired, we introduced a new category to the 2021 International Mobile Film Festival in San Diego.
+For IMFF 2022 this unique Dance Category is one of 12 categories in the newly transformed International Mobile Film Festival in San Diego.

 With the collaboration of choreographer and soloist filmmaker Jamiel Laurence, we are introducing a unique category to our film festival.
 Screendance is for dancers using smartphones to choreograph performances for the camera.
 Using camera movement and style, this category hopes to inspire dancers who perform in front of the camera to team up with a camera person, or more than one, to shoot a story driven performance precisely for the screen.

 Watch Jamiel Laurence's films streaming ad free as VOD and PPV on Mobile Film Stories: The first streaming service for smartphone films and videos in the world.

 "The universal language of dance has always held a special place when being performed in the realm of cinematic capture.
 Fred Astaire once said "Either the Camera will Dance, or I will" and this really captures the essence of the synergy between dance, choreography and filmmaking.
 With the rise in popularity and easy access to mobile filmmaking technologies, choreographers are naturally finding new and exciting ways to evolve dance alongside developing mobile form factor stabilisation and affordable lenses & filters.
 The International Mobile Film Festival is a welcoming group of like minded creatives, and the ideal place to have your Screendance work seen by new audiences and industry professionals alike." — Jamiel Laurence | Dancer.
 Choreographer.
 Filmmaker.

 Our goal is to challenge more filmmakers to give attention to their camera framing and movement as part of the story.
 The collaboration between camera and director can be seen in many films as described by Jamiel Laurence in many films which feature characters in dance performances.